marcv81/GiveMeSomeCredit/README.md

 The values 96 and 98 are used repeatedly in the 3 features representing the number of times a payment was late.
 The number of such occurrences indicates it is unlikely to be a mistake.
 It might instead be a code.
 However a model might learn from such values, because although incorrect they are consistent.
 We hence left them unchanged.

+## Feature engineering

+We could not engineer any new useful feature.
+Because the 3 features representing the number of times a payment was late are linearly correlated we tried to sum them up.
+When taken independently the total number of times a payment was late (regardless of the number of days) is a strong linear predictor of delinquency.
+However adding this new feature to a model did not lead to improved predictions.

 ## Model

 ### Score